hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 A deterministic, domain-owned semantic first hop for AI crawlers.
 Deterministic = resolution is based on externally fetchable, domain-owned anchors, not model inference or internal platform state.

+If meaning is inside the model → it’s probabilistic by definition

+If meaning is inside a platform KG → it’s governance + heuristics

+If meaning is declared on public anchor domains → resolution is deterministic, even if acceptance is not

+Deterministic resolution ≠ deterministic authority

 Summary
 HESS/DFH defines a machine-readable Root Descriptor at: https://<root-domain>/.well-known/stack